-A Production Supervisor is the person directly responsible for overseeing and organizing the equipment, staff, and processes on a production floor.
-They will oversee scheduling and routine production activities as well as acting as first-line troubleshooting should problems arise.
+A Production Supervisor is directly responsible for overseeing and organizing the equipment, staff, and processes on a production floor.
+They will oversee scheduling and routine production activities as well as acting as the first line of support for troubleshooting should problems arise.

-Production Supervision is the first-line management of a production team.
+Production Supervision is the first line of management of a production team.
 It is primarily concerned with keeping a production line operational and maintaining the ongoing production of the end product.
-Production should be maximized while quality and staff safety are maintained.
+The goal is to maximise production up-time while maintaining product quality and staff safety.

 Production Supervision will typically involve management of production staff as well as first-line troubleshooting of equipment and processes within the manufacturing facility.